Kevin McClory: Military service

-1950s
+Career

 McClory started a career at Shepperton Studios in Middlesex as a film boom operator and location manager, where he worked on The Cockleshell Heroes for Warwick Films.
 He was an assistant to John Huston on films including The African Queen (1951) and Moulin Rouge (1952).
 He was an assistant director on Huston's version of Moby-Dick (1956), and associate producer and second-unit director on Mike Todd's Around the World in 80 Days (also 1956).

 McClory was romantically involved with Elizabeth Taylor.
 Although he and Taylor reportedly had plans to marry, she eventually left him for her future husband Mike Todd.
 Todd and McClory fell out over Taylor, yet they managed to complete the final cut of the film side by side.
 The trio would eventually reconcile, and they remained friends until Todd's untimely death in 1958.

 In 1957, McClory led an expedition of 25 men in an attempt to drive around the world.
 He filmed a documentary of the adventure, One Road, as well as a series of ads for his sponsor Ford Motor Company.
 The team completed the journey in 104 days.
 He later wrote, produced and directed the 1957 film The Boy and the Bridge, with financial assistance from heiress Josephine Hartford Bryce (sister of Huntington Hartford) and her husband Ivor Bryce, a friend of Ian Fleming.